 Are you interested in pursuing a career as a registered nurse?
 If so, it can be helpful to understand the steps that you’ll have to take to get there.
 Below, we explore the steps to becoming an RN, including a look at how long it will take, so that you can begin planning for your career and your future.

-The exact steps involved in becoming an registered nurse will vary somewhat depending on the state that you live in and where you hope to practice, so it’s important to research the specific requirements.
-That being said, all states will require aspiring RNs to complete the following requirements:
+The exact steps involved in becoming a registered nurse will vary somewhat depending on the state that you live in and where you hope to practice, so it’s important to research the specific requirements.
+That being said, all states will require aspiring RNs to complete the following requirements.

 The answer to this question is: It varies.
 The factor that will impact your timeline the most will be which degree you choose to pursue.
 Depending on the specific nursing program that you enroll in, it could take anywhere from 16 months to four years to become a registered nurse.